zriyansh/signoz.io/docs/userguide/metrics.md

 import UseHotRod from '../shared/use-hotrod.md' import MetricsDefinition from '../shared/metrics-definition.md'

-This page walks you through the **Metrics** section and gets you started with monitoring your application.
+This page walks you through the **Services** section and gets you started with monitoring your application.
 You’ll learn the following:

 - What are application metrics
-- How to use the **Metrics** section to see an overview of your applications
+- How to use the **Services** section to see an overview of your applications
 - How to view details about a specific application

 <UseHotRod />